croque-scp/scp/README.md

 indicating that any changes made to the published work and not reflected in this repository will be ignored.

+Only my published works are kept here.
+Draft works are kept elsewhere, and moved here when they are published.

 ## Licence

 All works in this repository are licensed under